jonscheiding/flic-zoom-plugin/README.md

 ## Installation

-1. Clone the repo
+Clone the repo to `~/Library/Application Scripts/com.shortcutlabs.FlicMac`

-2. Copy or symlink the repo directory to `~/Library/Application Scripts/com.shortcutlabs.FlicMac`
+> Note: you cannot clone the repo somwhere else and then symlink it.
+The FlicMac app doesn't follow plugin symlinks.

 You should then see Zoom as an option under User-Supplied Plugins when setting up a new action for your Flic button.